yohpapa/nixos_configs/README.md

    stow (module)
    ```

-   The module refers to a name of the directory under `$HOME/dotfiles`, which you want to stwo in `$HOME/.config`.
+   The module refers to a name of the directory under `$HOME/dotfiles`, which you want to stow in `$HOME/.config/`.
 See https://github.com/yohpapa/dotfiles for more details.

 5. Reboot the machine (after `sudo` if needed)